serialphotog/hackeradam.com/content/blog/private-maven-repos-with-github-packages.md

 ## Step 3: Utilize the Maven Package in Your Other Project

-Now that you have your access token set up you will be able to make use of your packge in another Java project.
-If you try at this point, however, you're going to get a 403 unathorized error when you try to pull the package.
+Now that you have your access token set up you will be able to make use of your package in another Java project.
+If you try at this point, however, you're going to get a 403 unauthorized error when you try to pull the package.
 In order to resolve this you need to edit Maven's `settings.xml`.

 ```xml
  <servers>